kuberhealthy/kuberhealthy/cmd/resource-quota-check/README.md

 To use the *Resource Quota Check* with Kuberhealthy, apply the configuration file [resource-quota.yaml](resource-quota.yaml) to your Kubernetes Cluster.
 The following command will also apply the configuration file to your current context:

 `kubectl apply -f https://raw.githubusercontent.com/kuberhealthy/kuberhealthy/cmd/resource-quota-check/resource-quota-check.yaml`

-Make sure you are using at least Kuberhealthy 2.4.1 or anything later.